Zalexanninev15/CurlMini/README.md

 ![alt](https://github.com/Zalexanninev15/CurlMini/blob/master/CurlMini-Screenshot.png)

 ## Description
-Graphical version of the curl utility for Windows 7-10
+Graphical version of the curl utility for Windows

 ## System requirements
 * **OS:** Windows 7 or higher
-* **Additional:** .NET Framework 4.5, curl (if this utility is not available, you will be prompted to install it in automatic mode)
+* **Additional:** .NET Framework 4.5 or higher, curl (if this utility is not available, you will be prompted to install it in automatic mode)

 ## Features